ghrcosta/planning-poker/README.md

 # planning-poker

-Planning poker tool made in 4 days as a small, personal project to learn more about GCP, Kotlin and other different technologies.
+Planning poker tool made in about 5 days as a small, personal project to learn more about GCP, Kotlin and other different technologies.

-It was made to run in GAE Standard environment (free tier), which doesn't support websocket, so long polling is used instead.
-Data is stored in Firestore Native mode and the backend is notified of database changes by a Cloud Function that listens to Firestore events.
-Response time is good, usually only a second or so, though once in a while there's some extra delay between the Cloud function sending the update notification to the backend and the backend sending the new data to clients.
+It was made to run in GAE Standard environment (free tier), which doesn't support websocket.
+Two versions have been implemented to solve this limitation:
+* Version 1 implements long polling and a Cloud Function that listens to Firestore events to notify the backend.
+Response time is good, usually ~1s, though once in a while there's some extra delay.
+This version is not scalable because it depends on the Cloud function notifying all instances, but GAE automatic and basic scaling methods (which have free tier) do not support sending requests to specific instances.

-This application is not scalable.
-To continue on GAE free tier we can only deploy using automatic or basic scaling, and neither support sending requests to specific instances (or, in this case, to all of them).
-The Cloud function notification is only received by one instance, so users polling on different instances will only receive the update the next time they sync.
+* Version 2 removes long polling and instead the clients receive updates from Firestore directly using the Firebase javascript SDK.
+This reduced the load on the backend and sped up response time slightly.

 To simplify development and deploy this project uses Kotlin Multiplatform.
 Even though it's still Alpha, I wanted to (1) try it out and (2) learn more about